 Bélanger, Marie-Eve, and Natasha Wunsch.
 “Populist Radical Right in the European Parliament: a New Force?”
 The JCMS Blog, 19 Jan.
 2022.
 Full text.

 Blumenthal, Sidney.
 “The insurrection is only the tip of the iceberg.”
 The Guardian, 6 Jan.
 2022.
 Full text.

 Burley, Shane, and Alexander Reid Ross.
 “How the Denver Shooter’s Digital Trail Exposes the Violent Fantasies of the ‘Manosphere.’” bellingcat, January 6, 2022.
 On the Denver shooter Lyndon McLeod, a far-right ideologue in “the Manosphere.”
 Full text.

 Colborne, Michael.
 “Why ‘The Power Of The Image’ Matters For Radical-Right Extremists.”
 Rantt, January 4, 2022.
-Full text.
+Full text and here.